Blog > Treatment Strategies > Trauma Informed Therapy Techniques That Build Trust & Safety

 These differences could start immediately, or they could take years to fully develop and only begin to emerge when brought forth either through a developmental or situational trigger, or other major life event.
 Therapists working with clients can help themselves while helping their clients by being acutely aware of trauma and its impact.
 Without acknowledgement of the barrier, clients may quickly display a plateau in treatment without meeting their goals.

-Evidence-Based Trauma Informed Therapy Techniques
+Evidence-Based Trauma Therapy Techniques

 When addressing trauma in therapy, it’s essential to use trauma informed therapy techniques that are not only compassionate and client-centered but also grounded in research and proven effectiveness.
 Trauma informed therapy encompasses a variety of evidence-based techniques that have been developed and refined to help individuals process and heal from the complex effects of trauma.